Jackson-Mu/Jackson-Mu/README.md

 😄 Pronouns: He/Him

-⚡ Fun fact: Did you know that the first computer virus was created in 1983 and was called the "Elk Cloner"?
-It infected Apple II systems via floppy disks!
+⚡ Fun fact: Data scientists often use the term "feature engineering" to describe the process of selecting and transforming variables to improve model performance.
+It's akin to crafting the perfect tools for mining insights from data!

 <!---
 Jackson-Mu/Jackson-Mu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.